 6. Use Numbers

 In most cases, SaaS buyers tend to think in numbers: facts, statistics, metrics and graphs.
 One of your best marketing strategies should be using data-driven evidence for marketing your SaaS product.
+First of all, numbers are easily noticed and absorbed by users and secondly, they know what results to expect from your product.
 Here are some examples of numerical information you can feature on your homepage or landing page:

 - How much your SaaS product can save customers money